jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 > links are not naturally ordered in this case they are a set (not a series)

-> ☛ A set of vertices I is called independent set if no two vertices in set I are adjacent to each other
+> ☛ A set of vertices I is called independent set if no two vertices in set I are adjacent to each other (tutorial)

 In theory good and bad links are not adjacent (*see any graph*).